 The island of Ambrym is a volcano – the whole island has been shaped by the basaltic Ambrym volcano.
 Sometimes around 190 AD (or somewhat later… or before this… exact date is not known) a giant volcanic eruption created the present-day Ambrym caldera which is some 12 by 8 km large.

 Later in this caldera rose several craters – two larger ones (Benbow and Marum) and three smaller ones.

 Acid rain from the craters of Ambrym is fairly common.
 Thus, in March 1979 from Benbow Crater rose a very destructive cloud of acid rain with sulfuric acid.
-Within 24 hours much of the vegetation in the south-west part of the island was lifeless, water supplies were contaminated.
+Within 24 hours much of the vegetation in the southwest part of the island was lifeless, and water supplies were contaminated.
 Some people got acid burns.

 In November 2002 acid rain eliminated mango fields on the west coast.
 Frequent acid rains have caused a lack of suitable groundwater and locals are in a dire need of fresh water.

 Over the last century, lava lakes in the craters of the Ambrym volcano have been observed several times.
 For several decades from the 1990ies until December 2018, there existed two lava lakes – one in Benbow Crater and one in a smaller side crater of Marum – Mbwelesu Crater.

 In August 2018 there were even three lava lakes – a third one appeared in the Niri Mbwelesu crater around January 2018.

 The lava lake in the Benbow crater could not be seen from the rim of the crater and visitors had to descend in the crater and some dared to approach up to 100 m distance from the lake.
 But this trip hard was rewarding – the lava lake offered a view that is very, very rare on Earth.